Assign input values with scenarios

 Secrets in scenarios

-When adding inputs to the Start block, you can designate an input as Secret provided its value will be a string.
+When adding inputs to the Start block, you can set an input’s data type as Secret provided its value will be a string.
 Postman encrypts the values of Secret inputs and stores them securely, giving you a safe way to handle API keys or other sensitive values in your flows.
 Postman redacts them in run logs, Output blocks, and the Console, even when used in flows referenced by Flow blocks.

 When you clone a flow that has a secret input, the input appears in the Start block and scenarios pane, but its value is left blank and is never present in the clone.